-Chemotherapy is a potential setting for the treatment of acute monocytic leukaemia (AML).
-It has recently been demonstrated that statins (hydroxymethyl glutaryl CoA reductase inhibitors) are involved in some antitumor pathways against tumour cells to overcome side effects and increase the efficacy of chemotherapy.
-The present study was designed to address the molecular and biochemical effects of atorvastatin (ATOR) therapy against the approaches such as stem cell therapy were used (Moreno et al., 2019).
+Chemotherapy and radiotherapy have been utilized to treat leukemia patients, also novel approaches such as stem cell therapy were used (Moreno et al., 2019).
 When used alone or in conjunction with other therapies, chemotherapy is thought to be the most effective and popular modality for treating various cancer types; however, it is toxic to important organs and has several side effects (EL-Hussein et al., 2021).
 Conventional chemotherapy has several drawbacks, such as difficult dosage selection, poor specificity, fast drug metabolism, and extremely dangerous side effects (Mondal et al., 2014).
 AML is a heterogeneous hematological malignant tumor originating from hematopoietic cells that frequently relapse after standard chemotherapy.
 Therefore, there is a need for the development of novel chemotherapeutic agents and regimens that could treat AML more effectively (Heo et al., 2020).

-Statins are useful for the treatment of hypercholesterolemia and are among the most widely prescribed drugs.
-Beyond simply lowering cholesterol, statins have shown antitumor activity in various forms of cancer and could potentially the risk of developing decrease certain malignancies (Dale et al., 2006; Altwairgi et al., 2015).
+useful for the treatment Statins are hypercholesterolemia and are among the most week and kept at 37 °C in a humidified widely prescribed drugs.
+Beyond simply lowering cholesterol, statins have shown antitumor activity in various forms of cancer and could potentially risk of developing decrease the certain malignancies (Dale et al., 2006; Altwairgi et al., 2015).
 In terms of leukemias, some statin compounds have shown pre-clinical activity against acute lymphoblastic leukemia (ALL) and chronic lymphocytic leukemia (CLL) (Sheen et al., 2011; Żołnierczyk et al., 2013).
-Atorvastatin was reported to induce apoptosis in AML cell (Wong et al., 2002).
-The lines current investigation addressed the molecular and biochemical underpinnings of ATOR therapy against the THP-1 cell line.
+Atorvastatin was reported to induce apoptosis in AML cell lines (Wong et al., 2002).
+The current investigation addressed the molecular and biochemical underpinnings of ATOR therapy against the THP-1 cell line.